 “When I take a picture of a city, I pay particular attention to two aspects: the light and the composition.
 To me, the best light is the soft warm light of the sunset.
 In terms of the composition, I try to play with perspectives and respect some simple rules such as the “rule of thirds”

 “1.
 Explore the city before travel.
-Internet and Social Networks provide us a bunch of ways to obtain information about the city (maps, photos, weather…).
+Internet and Social Networks provide us with a bunch of ways to obtain information about the city (maps, photos, weather…).
 There´s nothing worse than leaving a city and notice you lost a beautiful spot.

 2. Take your time to enjoy the place.
 Only after that, take your camera out and start to shoot.
 Carry just only the necessary equipment.
 Extra weight could be killer at the end of the day.
 A mirrorless camera can be a huge help.